11ty/11ty-website/src/docs/quicktips/concatenate.md

 {% endraw %}

+## Warning about Content Security Policy

+{% callout "warn" %}
+If you are using a Content Security Policy on your website, make sure the <code>style-src</code> directive allows <code>'unsafe-inline'</code>.
+Otherwise, your inline CSS will not load.
+{% endcallout %}

 ## Work with what you have

 Of course, Eleventy has no desire to replace your existing build pipeline.
 This is just a super simple example if you want something up and running quickly.

 That said, Eleventy wants to work with what you have.
 As an example, the [`EleventyOne` project scaffold](https://github.com/philhawksworth/eleventyone/) is a fine example of using Eleventy with Gulp and Sass.
-The [zachleat.com source code](https://github.com/zachleat/zachleat.com) is an older example that works with Grunt and Sass.
+At time of writing, the [zachleat.com source code](https://github.com/zachleat/zachleat.com) is an older example that works with Grunt and Sass (not anymore though).

-### Warning about Content Security Policy

-{% callout "warn" %}
-If you are using a Content Security Policy on your website, make sure the <code>style-src</code> directive allows <code>'unsafe-inline'</code>.
-Otherwise, your inline CSS will not load.
-{% endcallout %}